cenzwong/tech/README.md

 + [Vue.js: The Progressive JavaScript Framework](https://vuejs.org/)
 + Angular: a platform for building mobile and desktop web applications
 + AngularJS: Superheroic JavaScript MVW Framework
++ Material-UI: React components for faster and easier web development.
+Build your own design system, or start with Material Design.
 + EmberJS: A framework for ambitious web developers
 + Ionic - Cross-Platform Mobile App Development
 + JQuery: changed the way that millions of people write JavaScript